compat-project/QCG-PilotJob/README.md

 ## Components
 QCG-PilotJob consists of three components:
-* *QCG-PilotJob Core* - the essential part of the software, provides all basic mechanism needed to use QCG-PilotJob
+* **QCG-PilotJob Core** - the essential part of the software, provides all basic mechanism needed to use QCG-PilotJob
-* *QCG-PilotJob Command Line Tools* - a set of command line tools for reporting and analysis of QCG-PilotJob execution
+* **QCG-PilotJob Command Line Tools** - a set of command line tools for reporting and analysis of QCG-PilotJob execution
-* *QCG-PilotJob Executor API* - an alternative, simplified API for QCG-PilotJob
+* **QCG-PilotJob Executor API** - an alternative, simplified API for QCG-PilotJob

 ## Documentation
 The documentation of the QCG-PilotJob system is available at https://qcg-pilotjob.readthedocs.org

-## Installation
+## Installation with pip

 The latest stable version of QCG-PilotJob Core can be installed with pip

 ```bash